-The source of information on the labour market surveyed in the households of respondents is the Labour Force Sample Survey (LFSS).
+The source of information on the labour market (Tables 9-1 to 9-7 and 9-101, 9-102) surveyed in the households of respondents is the Labour Force Sample Survey (LFSS).
 The methodology of indicators measured by the LFSS is in line with the definitions and recommendations of the International Labour Organisation (ILO).
 Thus the data may serve as a basis for direct international comparability of labour market characteristics in various countries.
 At the same time, the implementing methodology of Eurostat, which explains the contents of particular market characteristics, is adhered to.

-The sample includes over 24 thousand random selected dwellings on the entire territory of the Czech Republic (over 0.6% of all permanently occupied dwellings).
+The sample includes almost 23 thousand randomly selected dwellings in the whole territory of the Czech Republic (over 0.6% of all permanently occupied dwellings).
 All persons usually living in the sampled dwellings, irrespective of the type of their residence, are included in the LFSS.
 The set of chosen dwellings varies during the survey.
 Each quarter 20% of newly chosen dwellings are incorporated into the panel and after five quarters being on the panel they are dismissed from.